ADD CONDITION

 Lactation

-Lactating mothers should exercise caution when using products such as Foaming Hand Wash, particularly around premature infants or those under 2 months of age.
-There is a potential risk of irritation or chemical burns associated with these products.
+Lactating mothers should exercise caution when using products containing chlorhexidine gluconate or similar antiseptic solutions, particularly in the context of premature infants or those under 2 months of age.
+These products have been associated with potential irritation or chemical burns in this vulnerable population.

 Renal Impairment

-For all other products reviewed, including various formulations of antiseptic skin cleansers and chlorhexidine solutions, there is no specific information available regarding renal impairment, dosage adjustments, or monitoring requirements.
-Therefore, healthcare providers should exercise caution and consider individual patient circumstances when prescribing these products to patients with known kidney problems.
+For all other products, including various antiseptic solutions and cleansers, there is no provided information regarding renal impairment.
+Therefore, healthcare professionals should exercise caution and consider individual patient circumstances when prescribing these products to patients with known kidney problems, as the lack of specific guidance may necessitate a more conservative approach.

 Hepatic Impairment

-Patients with hepatic impairment have no specific dosage adjustments, monitoring requirements, or precautions outlined for the following products: Chlorhexidine Gluconate Solution 0.75% Antiseptic, Foster and Thrive, Dyna-Hex 4, Dyna-Hex 2, Antiseptic Skin Cleanser, Cardinal Health, Scrub-Stat, Halyard Chlorhexidine Gluconate, Hibiclens, Scrub Care, Provon Antimicrobial Foam Handwash, and various formulations of Bactoshield Chg.
+Patients with hepatic impairment do not have specific dosage adjustments, special monitoring, or precautions outlined in the drug inserts for the following products: Chlorhexidine Gluconate Solution 0.75% Antiseptic, Foster and Thrive, Dyna-Hex 4, Dyna-Hex 2, Antiseptic Skin Cleanser, Cardinal Health, Scrub-Stat, Halyard Chlorhexidine Gluconate, Hibiclens, Provon Antimicrobial Foam Handwash, and various formulations of Bactoshield Chg and Maxiclens Chlorhexidine Gluconate Liquid Solution.

 Overdosage

 In the event of an overdose, immediate medical attention is essential.
-Individuals who have ingested any of the solutions listed should seek medical help or contact a Poison Control Center without delay.
-Symptoms of overdose may not be explicitly detailed in the available information, but it is crucial to monitor for any adverse effects following ingestion.
+If any of the products listed are swallowed, it is crucial to seek medical help or contact a Poison Control Center without delay.
+Symptoms of overdose may vary, but prompt intervention is necessary to mitigate potential adverse effects.

 Nonclinical Toxicology

-No information is available regarding teratogenic effects associated with the use of the product.
+No information regarding teratogenic effects is provided in the inserts for the products reviewed.

-No information is available regarding animal pharmacology and toxicology for the product.
+No information regarding animal pharmacology and toxicology is provided in the inserts for the products reviewed.

 Storage and Handling

-Chlorhexidine Gluconate Solution 0.75% Antiseptic, Foster and Thrive, Dyna-Hex 4, Dyna-Hex 2, Antiseptic Skin Cleanser, and other related products are supplied in various forms including solutions and liquids.
+Chlorhexidine Gluconate Solution 0.75% Antiseptic, Foster and Thrive, Dyna-Hex 4, Dyna-Hex 2, Antiseptic Skin Cleanser, Cardinal Health, Scrub-Stat, Hibiclens, Bactoshield Chg, and other similar products are supplied in various forms including solutions and liquids.

 Product Labels